Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 Final Thoughts: Trust Your Body, But Keep It Ready

 Your body is incredibly good at knowing which way is up, and it does this with minimal effort on your part.
-The vestibular system, vision, and proprioceptive system are constantly working together to keep you oriented and balanced, even in tricky situations.
+The vestibular system, vision, and somatosensory system are constantly working together to keep you oriented and balanced, even in tricky situations.
 While most of the time these systems work without any issues, practicing balance exercises and staying aware of how they function can help improve your stability and reduce disorientation when things go awry.

 Now that you’ve learned how your body knows which way is up, why not test your own balance systems?
 Check out this article on single leg balance, or this article on tandem walking.
 And if you are really ready to perfect your balance pick up my Beginner to Intermediate Balance Program.